visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

     * A downed file system or network.
     * A trip in the security environment.

+The work involved in handling such inquiries represents a wholly different kind of resource and effort than is typically invested in long established software product development activities.
+We call this kind of work *Software Reliability Engineering (SRE)*.
+This name was inspired inspired by `Google's Site Reliability Engineering (SRE) book <https://landing.google.com/sre/sre-book/toc/>`_.

+respond
-In this document, we use the term **Customer Response** (an amalgamation of *Customer Support* and *Incident Response*) to characterize the resources, processes and activities the VisIt_ team employs to manage the work associated with such inquiries.
-Aspects of this process were inspired in part by `Google's Site Reliability Engineering book <https://landing.google.com/sre/sre-book/toc/>`_.
+to characterize the resources, processes and activities the VisIt_ team employs to manage the work associated

 As is typical of most DOE software projects, VisIt_ has no dedicated resources for this purpose.
 Instead, developers themselves must also handle